-The research plan should (1) include a kick-off web conference to review the amplified work plan with the NCHRP project panel, convened within 1 month of the contract’s execution; (2) address how the proposer intends to satisfy the project objective; (3) be divided logically into (at least) two phases encompassing specific detailed tasks for each phase that are necessary to fulfill the research objectives, including appropriate milestones and interim deliverables; and (4) incorporate opportunities for the project panel to review, comment on, and approve milestone deliverables.
+The research plan (1) includes a kick-off web conference to review the amplified work plan with the NCHRP project panel, convened within 1 month of the contract’s execution; (2) addresses how the proposer intends to satisfy the project objective; (3) is divided logically into (at least) two phases encompassing specific detailed tasks for each phase that are necessary to fulfill the research objectives, including appropriate milestones and interim deliverables; and (4) incorporates opportunities for the project panel to review, comment on, and approve milestone deliverables.

 Work in Phase I will result in a preliminary framework for a recreational travel demand model component built on an analysis of existing conditions, trends, and factors affecting future recreational travel demand.
 This work will include, but not be limited to, the following:

 - Document methods and factors agencies typically use to forecast recreational travel demand and how those forecasts are incorporated into state and regional transportation system planning.

 - Document and describe the state-of-the-practice in recreational travel demand modeling as it affects transportation system planning, design, operations, and investment decisions.